Chidobe Awuzie: 2017

-The Dallas Cowboys selected Awuzie in the second round (60th overall) of the 2017 NFL Draft.
-Awuzie was the 10th cornerback drafted in 2017.
-His selection is remembered by the intense speech that Drew Pearson gave amidst boos from the Eagles fans in attendance.

-On May 11, 2017, the Dallas Cowboys signed Awuzie to a four-year, $4.28 million contract that includes a signing bonus of $1.25 million.
+On May 11, 2017, the Dallas Cowboys signed Awuzie to a four–year, $4.28 million contract that includes a signing bonus of $1.25 million.

 Throughout training camp, Awuzie competed to be a starting cornerback against Jourdan Lewis, Marquez White, Nolan Carroll, Orlando Scandrick, and Anthony Brown.
 He missed most of training camp with a hamstring and ankle injury.
-Head coach Jason Garrett named Awuzie the fourth cornerback to begin the regular season, behind Nolan Carroll, Orlando Scandrick, and Anthony Brown.
+Head coach Jason Garrett named him a backup and listed him as the fourth cornerback on the depth chart to begin the season, behind Nolan Carroll, Orlando Scandrick, and Anthony Brown.

-He made his professional regular season debut in the Dallas Cowboys’ season-opener against the New York Giants and made four combined tackles during a 19–3 victory.
+He made his professional regular season debut in the Cowboys' season-opener against the New York Giants and made four combined tackles during a 19–3 victory.
 On September 17, 2017, Awuzie earned his first career start after Orlando Scandrick sustained a fractured hand the following week.
-Unfortunately, Awuzie sustained a hamstring injury during the Cowboys’ 42–17 loss at the Denver Broncos.
+Unfortunately, Awuzie sustained a hamstring injury during the Cowboys' 42–17 loss at the Denver Broncos.
 Awuzie was inactive for the next two games (Weeks 3–4) due to the injury.
-He returned during the Cowboys’ Week 5 loss against the Green Bay Packers, but further re-injured his hamstring and was subsequently sidelined for the next four games (Week 7–10).
+He returned during the Cowboys' Week 5 loss against the Green Bay Packers, but further re-injured his hamstring and was subsequently sidelined for the next four games (Week 7–10).
 Awuzie supplanted Anthony Brown as a starting cornerback for the last five games due to consistent penalties.
-In Week 15, he collected a season-high five combined tackles and one pass deflection during a 20–17 victory at the Oakland Raiders.
-On December 31, 2017, Awuzie recorded two solo tackles, deflected a pass, and made his first career interception during a 6–0 victory at the Philadelphia Eagles in Week 17.
-Awuzie intercepted a pass by Eagles’ quarterback Nick Foles, that was initially intended for wide receiver Alshon Jeffery, during the first quarter.
-He finished his rookie season in 2017 with 25 combined tackles (14 solo), seven pass deflections, one interception, and one forced fumble in ten games and six starts.
+In Week 15, he collected a season-high five combined tackles and one pass deflection during a 20–17 victory at the Raiders.
+On December 31, 2017, Awuzie recorded two solo tackles, deflected a pass, and made his first career interception during a 6–0 victory at the Eagles in Week 17.
+Awuzie intercepted a pass by Eagles' quarterback Nick Foles, that was initially intended for wide receiver Alshon Jeffery, during the first quarter.

+He finished his rookie season with 25 combined tackles (14 solo), seven pass deflections, one interception, and one forced fumble in ten games and six starts.